fyhertz/spydroid-ipcamera/README.md

  * Funny sounds can be played on the phone from the HTTP interface !
 Awesome isn't it ? :p
  * You can make the phone vibrate remotely
  * You can see the battery level of the phone
+ * Some more advanced features are shown (here)[https://github.com/fyhertz/spydroid-ipcamera/wiki/Advanced-Use-of-Spydroid]

 # Requirements